 Using a sieve, dust scones with flour.
 Bake for about 12 to 15 minutes or until well-risen and golden brown.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Chef Mark Peterson, Pump Room Restaurant, Bath England
+Recipe courtesy of Chef Mark Peterson, Pump Room Restaurant, Bath England